Updated: 6 days ago

 There are other signs that can occur around the same time which you might hear talked about as signs of readiness - waking in the night, chewing fists, showing an interest in what you eat, wanting more milk feeds.
 These are all normal baby behaviours, and I imagine that most babies have done all of the above well before 6 months of age.
-On their own they aren’t signs that a baby is ready to start weaning, but may occur alongside the 3 main signs listed above.
+On their own, they aren’t signs that your baby is ready for you to be introducing solids, but may occur alongside the 3 main signs listed above.

 What strikes me from this is that all of the signs seem to develop in the same time frame - around 6 months.
 They might not appear all at once, and may take a few weeks until you see them all displayed consistently, but once you do, you can be pretty sure that your baby is developmentally ready to have solid foods.
 The human body is so clever and well designed that it gives us the signs - we just need to take note and look out for them.

-If you are seeing all of the signs above and your baby is younger than 6 months, or you aren’t sure whether to introduce foods, it’s always best to speak to a healthcare professional to explore what’s going on.
+If you are seeing all of the signs above and your baby is younger than 6 months, or you aren’t sure whether you should be introducing solids, it’s always best to speak to a healthcare professional to explore what’s going on.

 I support parents with introducing solids to their babies, in a way that feels right for them and support good eating habits from the start.
 I run an online weaning workshop that gives you the confidence to feed your baby, and answers all those questions about what foods are safe to give and how to prepare them so that your baby doesn't struggle.
 You can sign up here and join other parents, like Fabi, who felt relaxed about introducing solids to her little one.